 10.13.
 Access to Records.
-A member who is being ordered to answer questions or charged with violating Division of Police Rules and Regulations, and his or her Lodge Representative, when one is involved, shall be provided access to and copies of all evidence that the City has complied in the investigation.
+A member who is being ordered to answer questions or charged with violating Division of Police Rules and Regulations, and his or her Lodge Representative, when one is involved, shall be provided access to and copies of all evidence that the City has complied in the investigation leading to the charges against the member.
 Such evidence includes, but is not limited to, the City's transcripts, records, written statements, video and/or audio recordings, body worn camera, in-car camera, and written summaries (including opinions, if provided) of any truth detection examinations pertinent to the case.
 Such access shall be provided reasonably in advance of any departmental hearing.
 The Division of Police shall be provided access, reasonably in advance of the departmental hearing, to the evidence the member intends to submit on his or her behalf.

 10.14.
 Notification Regarding Outcome.
-Any member who has been under internal investigation and has been interviewed shall be informed, in writing, of the outcome of the case within ten (10) business days of the conclusion of the investigation by the Safety Director.
+Any member who has been under internal investigation and has been interviewed shall be informed, in writing, of the outcome of the case, at the conclusion of the investigation.